canonical/lxd/doc/howto/initialize.md

 ```

 (initialize-preseed)=
-## Non-interactive configuration via preseed YAML
+## Non-interactive configuration

-The `lxd init` command supports a `--preseed` command line flag that makes it possible to fully configure LXD daemon settings, storage pools, network devices and profiles, in a non-interactive way.
+The `lxd init` command supports a `--preseed` command line flag that makes it possible to fully configure the LXD daemon settings, storage pools, network devices and profiles, in a non-interactive way through a preseed YAML file.

-For example, starting from a brand new LXD installation, the command line:
+For example, starting from a brand new LXD installation, you could configure LXD with the following command:

 ```bash
     cat <<EOF | lxd init --preseed